kraftp/hcura_website/hsrc/hsrc_2015/faq.md

 **What are the components of the application?
 How does the process work?**

 The application is very simple- you can find the form under “Apply.”
-It only involves some providing some personal information, a two short answer responses that you can answer in a few paragraphs, an uploaded transcript (it can be unofficial) or report card, and a short list of activities and awards.
-You’re also welcome to provide any research that you’ve done in the past.
+It only involves some providing some personal information, a two short answer responses that you can answer in a two to three paragraphs, and a short list of activities and awards.
+You’re also welcome to provide any research that you’ve done in the past, but it's not necessary.
+Best of all, we don't require any essays!

-**Applications are due on Wednesday, November 25 at 11:59 PM, and decisions will be released via email later that weekend.**
+***EXTENDED DEADLINE: Applications are due on Saturday, November 28 at 11:59 PM, and decisions will be released via email no later than the subsequent Monday.***

 **How much does HSRC cost?**